sanosuke-s74/Test_Discord_Bot1/README.md

 package.json
 bot.js
 ```
 If pulling from repo, you'll get `auth.json.dist`.
-Rename this to `auth.json`.
+Make a copy of this and name it `auth.json`.
 Place access token into auth.json.
 This is included in the `.gitignore`, so your token won't be commited.

 ## Step5